saproto/saproto/README.md

 Then, run `sail artisan key:generate --env=dusk` to set an app key.

+Also run `sail artisan dusk:install` to install the dusk drivers.

 Finally, copy your personal proto key to `.env.dusk` as well.

 > **⚠️IMPORTANT**